 The Code of Conduct is an integral part of the SCA (Qld) membership eligibility criteria and helps ensure that there is a high degree of confidence when dealing with SCA (Qld) member.

-If an SCA (Qld) manager has breached ethical standards, anyone can lodge a complaint.
+If an SCA (Qld) manager has breached ethical standards, a complaint can be made with the Professional Standards Committee .
 The complaint will be raised with the member and then reviewed by the SCA (Qld) Professional Standards Committee within a reasonable timeframe.
 Please note that SCA (Qld) only accepts complaints lodged via the form provided on this page.

 The objective of the complaints process is to assess whether a member of SCA (Qld) has abided by the Code of Professional Conduct and to work with the member to resolve the issue.
 It is not designed to penalise a member or replace the role of the courts or the dispute resolution process administered by the Commissioner for Body Corporate and Community Management.